treasure-data/treasure-boxes/td/microsoft-sql-server/README.md

 - batch_size: (integer, default: 16777216)
 - mode: (string(insert|insert_direct|truncate_insert|replace), default insert)

+Please note the following conditions in regards to the `result_settings`:
+- If you are using Azure, omit the instance name and provide the port # only.
+- If you are not using Azure and want to use your own instance: please make sure that you can connect to the database using only the instance name, without the port.

 For more details, please see [Treasure Data documentation](https://docs.treasuredata.com/articles/result-into-microsoft-sql-server)

 # Next Step